 Some features that have been introduced in newer Python versions, like properties or decorators, could be used to create more readable code.
 However, since we want Webware to be backward compatible, these newer features should currently not be used.
 In future versions of Webware we may certainly lift these restrictions and adapt the style guidelines accordingly.

-When creating standalone Python scripts, like those found in Webware/bin, you should set the
+When adding standalone Python scripts, like those found in Webware/bin, you should mark them as executable in to the Git repository with

 Those who actually develop Webware should send messages to firstname.lastname@example.org when they update the repository.